jakelis/Kaggle_House_Prices/README.md

 - During hyperparameter tuning, CV results were used to tune the hyperparameters and the same CV results were used to estimate performance, it could have introduced optimism in estimated performance.
 A better way will be to do Nested CV instead. `08_research_extension` was conducted based on this hypothesis

-- For Error Analaysis, I analysed Errors by price quantile, more of errors on key features could be done espeically using the key features analysis later on to see if model fails on certain particular feature range.
+- For Error Analaysis, I analysed Errors by price quantile, more of errors on key features could be done especially using the key features analysis later on to see if model fails on certain particular feature range.